-3.1.5 The United Nations Declaration on Human Rights
+4.1.5 The United Nations Declaration on Human Rights

+Let us now turn, very briefly, to introducing the idea of human rights.
 The notion of human rights has received a lot of criticism.
 One might say that the notion of rights is a lofty ideal that is unattainable in practice.
-For example, one view is that in order for a small minority to have any kind of quality of life that makes their lives worth living (from their own perspective) is for a majority to not have human rights, or, alternatively, if it makes sense to speak of those others having rights, then their rights are required to be persistently violated in order for the minority to retain what it is that they have.
-One might characterise it as the sadist's view and dismiss it because the sadist's preference for sadism doesn't count.
+For example, one view is that in order for a small minority to have any kind of quality of life that makes their lives worth living (from their own perspective) is for a majority to not have human rights.
+Alternatively, the idea might be that insofar as some group of people have human rights, their rights are required to be persistently violated or over-ridden so that some minority of people can retain what it is that they have.
+One might characterise this perspective as the sadist's view and dismiss it because the sadist's preference for sadism doesn't count.
 This would be too hasty, however.

-One critique of some versions of something along the lines of the American Dream was that the realities of it required many others to live in appalling conditions both behind the scenes in America and working in sweat shops (for example) in foreign lands to produce the goods to support the consumerism.
-In order for this view to have any kind of credibility as a moral theory it requires a certain amount of buy-in.
-It might be considered fair for some people to take what they can get for as long as they can get because they can get it and not be affected by others being sore losers for not ending up with much in life - but only if it really were the case that those who don't end up with much in life are playing the same game that they are.
-Which is to say, that they would treat others similarly, if they had been lucky enough to have seen opportunity to have taken things and if they had have had the ability to step up to the plate when it came to that.
+One critique of some versions of something along the lines of the American Dream was that the realities of it required many others to live in appalling conditions, both behind the scenes in America and working in sweat shops in foreign lands to produce the goods to support the consumerism.
+In order for this view to have any kind of credibility as a theory that is not itself unethical or immoral it requires a certain amount of buy-in.
+It might be considered fair for some people to take what they can get for as long as they can get it because they can get it and not be affected by others being sore losers for not ending up with much in life But this would be so only if it really were the case that those who don't end up with much in life are playing the same game that they are.
+They would treat others similarly, if they had been lucky enough to have seen opportunity to have taken things and if they had have had the ability to step up to the plate when it came to that.
 The above game isn't typically regarded a particularly moral, or co-operative life strategy, however.
-Rather, it has been difficult for theorists to explain how it is that moral behaviour and co-operation could have persisted in the face of failure to co-operate.
+Rather, it has been difficult for theorists to explain how it is that moral behaviour and co-operation could have persisted in the face of other people's or groups or widespread failure to co-operate.

-3.2 The World Health Organisation
+4.2 The World Health Organisation

 The World Health Organisation (WHO) is a specialised agency of the United Nations that is concerned with international public health.
 The World Health Organisation was established on April 7, 1948 and it's constitution was signed by 61 countries in 1946.
-It has played a leading role in the eradication of smallpox and current priorities include communicable diseases e.g., HIV/AIDS, malaria, and tuberculosis.
-The World Health Organisation Constitution was adopted by the International Health Conference held in New York from 19 June to 22 July, 1946.
+It has played a leading role in the eradication of small-pox and current priorities include communicable diseases, e.g., HIV/AIDS, malaria, and tuberculosis.
+The World Health Organisation Constitution was adopted by the International Health Conference held in New York from 19 June to 22 July 1946.
 There are 9 constitutional principles, though it is common to focus on the first two: